 Prior to the Company's election to become a BDC, the allowance for loan losses represented management's estimate of probable loan losses inherent in the loan portfolio as of the balance sheet date.
 The estimation of the allowance was based on a variety of factors, including past loan loss experience, the current credit profile of the Company's borrowers, adverse situations that had occurred that may affect individual borrowers' ability to repay, the estimated value of underlying collateral and general economic conditions.
 The loan portfolio is comprised of large balance loans that are evaluated individually for impairment and are risk-rated based upon a borrower's individual situation, current economic conditions, collateral and industry-specific information that management believes is relevant in determining the potential occurrence of a loss event and in measuring impairment.
 The allowance for loan losses was sensitive to the risk rating assigned to each of the loans and to corresponding qualitative loss factors that the Company used to estimate the allowance.
 Those factors were applied to the outstanding loan balances in estimating the allowance for loan losses.
 If necessary, based on performance factors related to specific loans, specific allowances for loan losses were established for individual impaired loans.
-Increases or decreases to the allowance for loan losses were charged against the allowance for loan losses, while amounts recovered on previously charged-off loans increased the allowance for loan losses.
+Increases or decreases to the allowance for loan losses were charged or credited to current period earnings through the provision (credit) for loan losses.
+Amounts determined to be uncollectible were charged against the allowance for loan losses, while amounts recovered on previously charged-off loans increased the allowance for loan losses.

 A loan was considered impaired when, based on current information and events, it was probable that the Company was unable to collect the scheduled payments of principal or interest when due according to the contractual terms of the loan agreement.
-Factors considered by management in determining impairment included payment status, collateral value and the probability of collecting scheduled principal and interest payments when due.
+Factors considered by management in determining impairment included payment status, collateral value, and the probability of collecting scheduled principal and interest payments when due.
 Loans that experienced insignificant payment delays and payment shortfalls generally were not classified as impaired.
-Management determined the significance of payment delays and payment shortfalls on a case-by-case basis, taking into consideration all of the circumstances surrounding the loan and the borrower, including the length of the delay, the reasons for the delay, the borrower's prior payment record and the amount of the shortfall in relation to the principal and interest owed.
+Management determined the significance of payment delays and payment shortfalls on a case-by-case basis, taking into consideration all of the circumstances surrounding the loan and the borrower, including the length of the delay, the reasons for the delay, the borrower's prior payment record, and the amount of the shortfall in relation to the principal and interest owed.
 Impairment was measured on a loan by loan basis by either the present value of expected future cash flows discounted at the loan's effective interest rate, the loan's observable market price or the fair value of the collateral, if the loan was collateral dependent.

 Impaired loans also included loans modified in troubled debt restructurings where concessions had been granted to borrowers experiencing financial difficulties.
 These concessions could include a reduction in the interest rate on the loan, payment extensions, forgiveness of principal, forbearance or other actions intended to maximize collection.
+There were no impaired loans or troubled debt restructured loans at December 31, 2009.